ryanatkn/gro/src/docs/options.md

 TypeScript makes optional properties, like those in `Partial<Options>`, accept `undefined` as values in addition to making the property existence optional.
-For more read on or see
+For more, see the example below and
 [this TypeScript issue](https://github.com/Microsoft/TypeScript/issues/13195).

 Example: